deepsuthar496/AI-Fashion-Suggestion/README.md

 # Fashion Inspiration

 This Streamlit web application allows users to upload an image and receive captions generated for the image using a BLIP (Bootstrapped Language Image Pre-training) model.
-It also provides an option to generate fashion variation ideas based on the caption using the OpenAI API and generate an image based on the fashion variation idea.
+It also provides an option to generate fashion variation ideas based on the caption using the OpenAI API and generate an image based on the fashion variation idea. ( This Project is For lablab.ai hackathon )

 ## Installation and Dependencies